jido/INIT/README.md

 If more than one line is required to define the property value, that property is written as a complex property.

-A complex property is written as a property name inside square brackets **[ ]** on a line of its own.
+A complex property is written as the property name inside square brackets **[ ]** on a line of its own.
 Its value follows below.

 Example:
 ~~~properties